Policy and Procedure

 - Any concern that falls into the remit of the safeguarding policy or whistleblowing policy.

 - Disputes between third parties that are outside of our remit.

 - A complaint made on behalf of another adult, unless written consent is provided by that person.

-- Disputes between staff or in relation to employment.
+- Disputes between paid team members or in relation to employment.

 - Concerns about an investigation that should be raised under our appeals or review procedure.